God and...

 Like we began with, we are gifted with freedom of choice.
 Unfortunately, this means that, according to God’s own laws of justice, we do have to suffer the consequences of sin whether direct or indirect.
 But the Bible isn’t just focused on pain and suffering.
 Instead, it’s more about the defeat of those things.
 It’s more about hope.

 IIt was clear at the start that ‘death’ is the consequence of sin (Genesis 2:17; Romans 6:23), right?
 So how is this fulfilled?
 One simple answer: Jesus.
+Salvation.
 We all deserved eternal death for our sins, but instead, Jesus took all of our sins upon Himself and died in our place (Galatians 1:4; John 11:25).
 Let me make this clear: every single sin you have ever committed, every wrong thing you’ve ever done from the simple lie to the unforgivable offense.
 Jesus felt it, He took it and He died for it.
 He died for you.
 So, you don’t have to.

 ...“In this world you will have trouble.
 But take heart!
 I have overcome the world.”